Below you will find pages that utilize the taxonomy term “Research Institutes”

 Leibniz Institute for Jewish History and Culture – Simon Dubnow

 The Leibniz Institute for Jewish History and Culture – Simon Dubnow (DI) conducts multidisciplinary and historically comprehensive research on Jewish life in Central and Eastern Europe from the Middle Ages to the present.
-Its research adopts a pan-European perspective and includes the spaces of Jewish emigration, particularly Israel, as well as North and Latin America.
+Its research adopts a pan-European perspective and includes the regions of Jewish emigration, particularly Israel, as well as North and Latin America.
 Through events, university teaching, and a wide range of publications, the research findings are communicated to both academic audiences and the interested public.
 A stated goal is to conduct high-level humanities research and to enhance societal differentiation and critical thinking through the transfer of knowledge by conveying scientific insights.

 Saxon Academy of Sciences and Humanities in Leipzig